A quick reference to the way we do things at

 Dental Treatment: All children receive free dental care from the clinic based across the road at Whakatane Intermediate.

 Duffy Books: We are a Duffy School and so our children are recipients of Duffy Books in Schools, giving them four free books at intervals throughout the year.
 Our preschoolers also receive a book on their birthday and a variety of role model assemblies, drama and literacy promoting events are organised annually.
+Thank you to Hamertons who are our local sponsors.

 Enrichment: Our students have access to enrichment opportunities; academic, sporting and cultural using expertise from within the staff, community and local area.